Back to Resources

 60GHz Radar Sensors

 Modern 60GHz radar technology offers the highest accuracy and reliability.
-Radar sensors are non-contact, meaning they never touch the water, and are unaffected by debris, sediment, rain, or turbulent conditions.
+Non-contact radar sensors never touch the water, and are unaffected by debris, sediment, rain, or turbulent conditions.
 They require virtually no maintenance and provide millimeter-level precision.

 Alert Delivery Methods